 Protein — Beef, chicken, pork, canned salmon or tuna, dried beans and peanut butter.

 This program is designed to teach and give youth hands on experience on how to grow their own food for consumption.
 The students then are able to take the food home to their families or donate it to food pantries.

 Utilizes volunteers for picking fruits and vegetables from farmer’s fields.
 All fresh produce collected goes directly to senior centers, seniors themselves for canning, or the Toledo Seagate Food Bank.
 The farm gleaning is a joint partnership between the Society of St. Andrews, Helping Hands of St. Louis, The Knights of Columbus, and the Center for Innovative Technology (CIFT).
 More information is available at http://www.ourcityinagarden.org

 Vertical Garden a high density vertical growing system designed for non-traditional production locations.
 The system enables plants to grow in significantly smaller spaces and in varying ground covers from concrete to parking lots.
-The production potential can reach 1500 to 2000 pounds of vegetables per season.
+The production potential can reach 2,000 and 2,500 pounds of fruits and vegetables per season.
 The vegetables are grown in a coconut potting medium to maintain moisture and the root base.
 The plants use a hydroponic system

 enabling nutrient application to the plants.
 This enables the food bank the ability to supply hundreds of people access to fresh vegetables.
 [Learn More ]

 G.E.M. - Good Eating for Mothers....and Fathers too!

 This is a nutrient program for young mothers and fathers to learn healthy cooking practices for their family in an 8 week classroom setting.
 This class incorporates our gleaning and vertical garden teaching how to take food from a plant to a dinner table.
 Funding this year will allow us to also incorporate a hoop house.

 The Banks Family - "Character" representatives of the food bank.